demianriccardi/CrysENM/README.md

 Riccardi D., Cui Q., Phillips Jr. G. N.,
 “Evaluating elastic network models of crystalline biological molecules with temperature factors, correlated motions, and diffuse X-ray scattering”, Biophys.
 J., 99, 2616 (2010)

+The CrysENM library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY of being free of internal errors.
+In no event will the authors be liable to you for damages, including any general, special, incidental or consequential damages arising out of the use or inability to use the library (including but not limited to loss of data or data being rendered inaccurate or losses sustained by you or third parties or a failure of the library to operate with any other programs).